I can’t be an addict, I’m functional!

 What is the definition of addiction or alcoholism?

-Addiction (including alcoholism) is a complex mental disorder and it is defined in a number of ways.
+Addiction (including alcoholism) is a complex mental disorder, and it is defined in several ways.

 The American Society of Addiction Medicine defines addiction as a “treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences”.